AlexandreFenyo/net-monitor/README.md

 # Build from sources

-If you want to contribute to net-monitor, you can build it from the sources with the following recepes.
+If you want to contribute to net-monitor, you can build it from the sources with the following recipes.

 ## Linux + Maven